What is the Dark Web: Things You Need To Know Before Accessing The Dark Web

 Researchers estimate that at least $180 million of business was conducted on the dark web in 2015, and that was five years ago!
 Undoubtedly, that number is substantially higher now.

-Websites on the dark web often require a specific proxy server, or you cannot access them.
+Dark web websites often require a specific proxy server, or you cannot access them.
 Additionally, the URLs are scrambled, so you can’t easily remember them or track them down.
 This is to thwart law enforcement who is always trying to get a foothold in the door to regulate the dark web.
 However, according to cybersecurity experts CSO, law enforcement is getting better at monitoring and enforcing the law on the dark web.
 In 2017, they shut down the largest marketplace for illegal contraband called AlphaBay.

 How the Dark Web Works